wattsr1/MechaCar_Statistical_Analysis/README.md

   </tr>
 </table>

 The analysis of variance of the compression data for each lot confirms the analysis using the T-Tests for each lot in the study.
 The ANOVA show that there is significant variance between the lots as seen in the ANOVA table below.
 This confirms that there is a significant variance observed between lot values.
 As the analysis of the factors is greater than 2 (3 lots in total) an ANOVA test reduces the Type 1 error by comparing all data against each other rather than individual T-Test which confounds the chance of Type 1 error for each test completed.
+The ANOVA analysis has a null hypothesis that there is no difference in the mean values of each lot.
+From the analysis the F-values of 0.014 is less than the signifigance value of 0.05 resulting in the rejection of the null hypothesis and indicating that there is a significant variance observed between the lot means.
 Validation using the ANOVA confirms the significance of the finding of the T-Test and increases our confidence in the conclusions that can be made.

 <table>
   <tr>